The Best Foreign Language Films You Must Watch

 After moving into Philippe’s home, Driss reinvigorates the place, providing Philippe with a welcomed escape and boost to his confidence.
 As they gain contrasting life experiences from each other, the friendship blossoms into one of true companionship/bromance.
 A real feel-good dramedy that was unfortunately re-made as ‘The Upside’ starring Bryan Cranston and Kevin Hart.

-I hope we’ve managed to lure you into the world of foreign films!
+We hope we’ve managed to lure you into the world of foreign films!
 Once you get over the minor detail of subtitles, you allow yourself to immerse into the cultural and artistic visionary of international cinema.

 It’s a great way to casually improve your understanding of multiple languages or even just appreciate the contrasting cinematography, sense of humour and cultural themes that are explored.